Falling out with the neighbours can be extremely uncomfortable, especially as there’s nothing you can do to escape them (other than moving house).

 We look at some of the most common causes of discord between neighbours and explain what your rights are, so you can hopefully sort things out amicably.

-The problem: Their hedges are too high and blocking out all your light but the neighbours refuse to cut the vegetation back.
+The problem: The hedges next door are too high and blocking out all your light, but the neighbours refuse to cut them back.

 The problem: They love cranking up the music late at night.

 What you can do: Anything that disturbs your sleep can be really upsetting, particularly if your neighbour refuses to turn the music down when you ask them to.
-Keep a record of when noise is made and try to record the music so you have evidence of how it is interfering with your daily life.
-You should then contact the environmental health department at your local council - they can then issue your neighbour with a warning.
-If they ignore this warning, the local authority can either fine or prosecute them.
-Here’s more advice on how to deal with noisy neighbours.
+Keep a record of when noise is made and try to record the music so you have evidence of how it's interfering with your life.
+You should then contact your local council - they can investigate the problem and, if they decide your neighbour is causing a statutory noise nuisance, issue them with a 'noise abatement' order.
+If your neighbour ignores this and continues playing loud music, the local authority can either fine or prosecute them.

 Boundaries can cause real problems, especially as they may not be exactly where they are described in your title documents